Slavus54/webrus.io/README.md

 Optimized routing with state checking and minimized re-renders.
 Responsive UI for menu and sidebar.
 Persist latest session and pages visits.
+Points system to attract users into platform building.

 ### URL